 TBTFlash allows Mac users to flash eGFX firmware without limitations.
 With initial release, I have confirmation that it works successfully on the Mantiz Venus, AORUS Gaming Box, and the Sonnet eGFX boxes.
 The more users there are, the more limitations of this tool I will discover - and patch :p, in hopes that it becomes more versatile.
 The process is super-simple: Acknowledge the risks involved with flashing, follow the instructions in the script, provide it the firmware file, and flash your eGFX.
 Reboot and voila!
 Flashing uses Apple's native macOS mechanism that it built for flashing the Blackmagic eGPU and probably for its host Thunderbolt controllers, so you will be greeted with an Apple logo and progress bar as the eGFX is flashed.
 I advise against flashing any firmware that is not from the original manufacturer of the eGFX enclosure.
 However, in cases where the boards are same such as with Sonnet and Mantiz, it is indeed possible to cross-flash.

 The possibilities with this tool are yet untapped.
 This tool could probably flash non-eGFX devices and host controllers too.
 In fact, given that the flasher runs in EFI, and apparently uses standard EFI drivers to flash firmware (though I have not fully analyzed it), it should be possible to further modify this tool and get it running on ANY system, not just Macs.
 The main barrier is that this tool (of course) contains some of Apple's proprietary stuff (such as graphics/progress bar).
 But it does have a text-only mode that it automatically switches to when run in EFI shell.
-Furthermore, this tool performs a board ID check (relevant to Macs) - I have not patched this as it was not required in this case.
-If needed, I could probably do this in a future update, which should hopefully open it up to ANY EFI system (which is basically every modern computer) and probably more Macs, in case they are blocked.
+Furthermore, this tool performs a board ID check (relevant to Macs) but it is non-blocking.
+I have not patched this as it is not required.

 Start with the script's wiki page.
 A thank you is amazing and enough, but if you really want to, please star the Github repo.
 And here's a way to donate if you loved this tool: